 Star Trek: Discovery is the first live action Star Trek series since Enterprise, and CBS is very aware that they’re getting ready to put the crown jewels on parade once more.
-Somehow, we think CBS has finally figured out that putting out alarmingly bad preview pics of canon characters and going into berserker rage against fan films (you can’t ask for better free advertising than fan films) was starting to put a serious hurt on their public relations.
+Somehow, we think CBS has finally figured out that putting out alarmingly bad preview pics of canon characters and going after fan films in court (you can’t ask for better free advertising than fan films) was starting to put a serious hurt on their public relations.

 When they put out their trailer on YouTube, many more fans saw the trailer than voted on it than did people who saw the trailer for the Trek parody The Orville, so engagement for The Orville was several hundred percent better.
 Even worse, for Discovery, only two of three fans who voted liked it, as contrasted to the parody Orville, where six of seven fans who voted liked it.